google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/test-layouts.markdown

   * The emulator does not override the <abbr title="User Agent">UA</abbr> for AppCache [manifest files](https://code.google.com/p/chromium/issues/detail?id=334120) or [view source requests](https://code.google.com/p/chromium/issues/detail?id=119767).

 Despite these limitations, the device mode emulators are robust enough for most tasks.
-When you need to test on a real device, use [Chrome DevToools remote debugging](tools/setup/device-testing/remote-debugging).
+When you need to test on a real device, use [Chrome DevTools remote debugging](https://web-central.appspot.com/web/tools/setup/device-testing/remote-debugging).

 {% include modules/nextarticle.liquid %}